aspnet/AzureSignalR-samples/samples/ChatRoom/README.md

 > Under the hood, an endpoint `/chat/negotiate` is exposed for negotiation by Azure SignalR Service SDK.
 It will return a special negotiation response when clients try to connect and redirect clients to service endpoint from the connection string.
 Read more details about the redirection at SignalR's [Negotitation Protocol](https://github.com/aspnet/SignalR/blob/dev/specs/TransportProtocols.md#post-endpoint-basenegotiate-request).

-Now let's build and run the app (you need to first set connect string as an environment variable).
+Now set the connection string in the [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-2.1&tabs=visual-studio#secret-manager) tool for .NET Core, and run this app.

 ```
-export Azure__SignalR__ConnectionString="<connection_string>"
+dotnet restore
+dotnet user-secrets set Azure:SignalR:ConnectionString "<your connection string>"
 dotnet run
 ```

 You can see the application runs as usual, just instead of hosting a SignalR runtime by itself, it connects to the SignalR service running on Azure.

-In this tutorial you have learned how to use Azure SignalR Service to replace your self-hosted SignalR runtime.
+In this sample, you have learned how to use Azure SignalR Service to replace your self-hosted SignalR runtime.
 But you still need a web server to host your hub logic.
 In next tutorial you'll learn how to use other Azure services to host your hub logic so you can get everything running on cloud.